uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 ### Solution 4: Use a `major.minor` versioning scheme

+Currently, the API version is an integer.
+This solution uses 2 integers (or a list of integers in general).
+The first number describes the major version, the second one describes the minor version.

+TODO START HERE
-Bump the major version on breaking changes, break the minor one on non-breaking changes.
+Bump the major version on breaking changes (or alternatively with the product release), break the minor one on non-breaking changes.

+For the version we could use increase the major number just with every SUMA release and the minor number with every change to the API.

+After 4.2 release Uyuni would go to 26.01, 26.02, ....
+When we release SUMA 4.3 it would inherit the current Uyuni version at that time.
+Let's say 26.10.
+Uyuni would go to 27.01
+When we backport features which change the API, SUMA 4.3 would increase the minor version 26.11, 26.12, etc...

 TODO: enhance according to mc's comment!
-Uyuni vs. SUMA backports
+Uyuni vs. SUMA backports CI job with 3 checkboxes, exactly one must be crossed

 Sol 1 + introspection has the same advantages.